restcristian/carsviewer/README.md

 # CarsViewer

-Web application developed as a Candidate Assignment for FRIDAY.
 Consists of a Single Page Application that allows the user to find cars by Make and Models.

 ## Technologies Used: